IvanDirigible/employee-tracker/README.md

 ```

 ## Tutorial Video
 The following video shows the application being used from the command line:

 [![A video shows the functionality of this command-line employee management application.](./assets/12-sql-homework-video-screenshot.png)](https://watch.screencastify.com/v/Trh2EbqtXUcq7RbK2I6K)

+If clicking the video above does not bring you to the video, you may copy this link ito your browser: https://watch.screencastify.com/v/Trh2EbqtXUcq7RbK2I6K

 ## Database Layout
 This database schema is designed as shown in the following image:

 ![Database schema includes tables labeled “employee,” role,” and “department.”](./assets/12-sql-homework-demo-01.png)

-As the image illustrates, your schema should contain the following three tables:
+As the image illustrates, the schema contains the following three tables:

 * `department`